fp-cybrilla/fp-cybrilla.github.io/content/identity/kyc-check.md

 }
 ```
+> You can check the kyc status of both individuals and non-individuals using this API.

-> `date_of_birth` is needed only to fetch the KYC data.
+> `date_of_birth` is needed only to fetch the KYC data (in addition to KYC status) .
 This is an additional request body parameter along with the PAN number in-order to fetch the data from KRA databases.
 If you are using this API to check the KYC status alone, then the request body should only contain the PAN number.
+However, this facility of fetching KYC data is not available for non-individual investors.

 #### Status
 ```json